DataDog/vulnerable-java-application/README.md

 > **Warning**
 > This application is purposely vulnerable and can trivially be hacked.
 Don't expose it to the Internet, and don't run it in a production environment.
+> Instead, you can run it locally on your machine, or in a cloud environment on a private VPC.

 ## Running